harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

 ### Settings

 You can use this field to provide environment variables to be used during the execution of the step.
-As an exemple, if you need to access your Checkmarx server through a proxy, you can add the following setting:
+As an exemple, if you need to access your Checkmarx server through a proxy, you can add this setting:

+* key = `JAVA_TOOL_OPTIONS`
-`JAVA_TOOL_OPTIONS` = `-DproxySet=true -Dhttp.proxyHost=MY_PROXY_ADDRESS -Dhttp.proxyPort=MY_PROXY_PORT`
+* value = `-DproxySet=true -Dhttp.proxyHost=MY_PROXY_ADDRESS -Dhttp.proxyPort=MY_PROXY_PORT`

 Replace `MY_PROXY_ADDRESS` with your proxy address or proxy FQDN, and `MY_PROXY_PORT` with your proxy port.
 If you want to go through an HTTPS proxy, replace `-Dhttp` with `-Dhttps`.